 When you mention the name Tony Gonzalez, most people think about the bevy of touchdowns the NFL legend caught during his career.
 However, if you ask Mickey Pfleger’s family what their thoughts about Gonzalez are, they will call him a hero.

-Tony Gonzalez was a stud
+Tony Gonzalez was an NFL stud

-The Chiefs drafted Tony Gonzalez with the 13th overall pick in the 1997 NFL draft out of California.
+The Chiefs drafted Tony Gonzalez with the 13th overall pick in the 1997 NFL Draft out of California.
 The 6-foot-5 playmaker spent the first 12 years of his career in Kansas City and put up monster numbers.